patrickenfuego/matroska-tag-generator/README.md

 ![MediaInfo Example](https://i.imgur.com/s3ohFhp.png)

 A CLI-based PowerShell script for automating Matroska tag files using the TMDB API.
 Cross-platform and compatible with PowerShell 5.1 or greater (linux/macOS users must install PowerShell 6/7).

+Also included is a Windows `.bat` script for drag and drop tag file generation using the PowerShell script.

 ## About

+> NOTE: Using the `.bat` method for generating files only provides access to the `-Path` parameter, and may return incorrect results depending on the file name.
+Use the PowerShell script directly for full functionality

 This script allows you to quickly generate XML tag files for media using the Matroska (mkv) container format.